Frequently Asked Questions - Technical Support

 Q. Why should I use an MRSA Screen plate in addition to a regular Mueller Hinton?

-A. Methicillin-resistant S. aureus always exists as a mixed population of sensitive and resistant strains, hence the term "heteroresistant".
+A. Methicillin-resistant S. aureus always exists as a mixed population of sensitive and resistant strains, hence the term "heteroresistant."
 The sensitive strains may mask the resistant portion of the population on an ordinary Mueller Hinton plate.
-The MRSA Screen plate contains added NaCl that the resistant strains prefer.
-It also contains oxacillin, so that any growth in 24 hours is considered positive for MRSA.
+The MRSA Screen plate contains added NaCl that resistant strains prefer.
+It also contains oxacillin, so any growth in 24 hours is considered positive for MRSA.
 It is recommended to incubate no longer than 24 hours at no more than 35 degrees C. for S. aureus.
-Refer to the technical information sheet for MRSA Screen plate (Cat. no. G47) for more information.
+Refer to the Instructions for Use (IFU) for MRSA Screen plate (Cat. no. G47) for more information.

 Q. What should I do when my QC zone sizes are out of range for one or two antimicrobics when testing my Mueller Hinton Agar?

 A. First, try a different lot number or a different manufacturer of the antibiotic disk.
-Make sure you are keeping your penicillin, ampicillin, and cephalosporins in the freezer, since they are particularly labile.
+Make sure you are keeping your penicillin, ampicillin, and cephalosporins in the freezer, since they are particularly labile, even at refrigerated temperatures.
 Also, make sure your dispenser is kept in an airtight container with fresh desiccant and indicator (DesiView™, Cat. no. DV10) in order to keep out moisture.

 Next, try reconstituting new pellets of stock organisms.
 CLSI recommends starting a new stock organism from a frozen or lyophilized culture every month, and subculturing to a new plate every week.
-Next, to make sure that the inoculum is adjusted to the correct cell density for proper interpretation, see that your 0.5 McFarland Standard is in date and that you are vortexing the tube before each use.
-We recommend the Latex McFarland Standards, rather than traditional barium sulfate standards, due to their increased stability and decreased sensitivity to light; the latex standard should not be vortexed.
+Next, to make sure the inoculum is adjusted to the correct cell density for proper interpretation, see that your 0.5 McFarland Standard is in date and that you are vortexing the dilution tube before each use.
+We recommend the use of Latex McFarland Standards, rather than traditional barium sulfate standards, due to their increased stability and decreased sensitivity to light; the latex standard should not be vortexed.
 Carefully adjust the turbidity of the inoculum each time.
 When using the "direct suspension method," suspensions should be made with overnight cultures.
 Zones that are too small can result if the inoculum is too turbid or the medium has been over inoculated.
 Read the plates no later than 24 hours (18 hours for HTM) or zone sizes may also be too small.
-Refer to the keywords, "Trouble Shooting Guide for Disk Diffusion Susceptibility Testing", in our software program HUGO™.
+Refer to the current CLSI M100 document for tips and tricks on troubleshooting issues with zone sizes.

 Q. What is the most current source of information on zone size limits for disk diffusion tests?

 A. CLSI updates the interpretive and QC charts for disk diffusion in their most current publications of the M2-A, Performance Standards for Antimicrobial Disk Susceptibility Tests, M100-S, Performance Standards for Antimicrobial Susceptibility Testing, (also see current publications of their Supplemental Tables) and M31-A, Performance Standards for Antimicrobial Disk and Dilution Susceptibility Tests for Bacteria Isolated From Animals; Approved Standard.
-To obtain the most recent publication, check the following: www.clsi.org.
+To obtain the most recent publication, check the following website: www.clsi.org.
+CLSI documents are only available through CLSI.
 The source for all CLSI publications is:

 Clinical and Laboratory Standards Institute (CLSI - formerly NCCLS)